Province announces $100-million grant funding for Northwest communities - Smithers Interior News

 The 22 municipalities will get $83.7 million, and the four districts the remaining $16.3 million.

-Local governments with populations of more than 10,000 people will receive between $6 million and $9 million, municipalities with populations fewer than 10,000 will receive between $1 million and $6 million.
+Local governments with populations of more than 10,000 people will receive between $6 million and $9 million, municipalities like Smithers, Telkwa and the Hazeltons with populations fewer than 10,000 will receive between $1 million and $6 million.

-Cullen says to hear the premier acknowledge the inability of smaller northern communities to reap the benefits of resource development in the North is “huge.”
+Cullen said to hear the premier acknowledge the inability of smaller northern communities to reap the benefits of resource development in the North is “huge.”

+“This is shifting that dynamic,” Cullen said, speaking on the funding agreement between local, provincial and federal governments for grant opportunities.

+“This is the largest grant the City of Terrace has ever received, and it represents one-third of our annual budget,” said Terrace Mayor Carol Leclerc in a press release.
+“It gives us the chance to address some of the many outstanding projects we would like to tackle.”

+Prince Rupert Mayor Lee Brain said the Province listened to concerns raised by northern municipalities with the financial injunction, which “will help all our communities begin to tackle those challenges as our region becomes a globally significant national trade corridor.”

-The money was taken from last year’s provincial budget and will be included in the 2019 budget as the province finalizes it next week.
-The province is working with the Union of BC Municipalities to make a change to the Local Governments Grant Regulation before the funding can be used.
+The money was taken from last year’s provincial budget and will be included in the 2019 budget as the Province finalizes it next week.

 brittany@terracestandard.com